 Q: Will we find any edible mushrooms and can we collect?

 A: Yes!
 We always find edible mushrooms and we often do collect but given the unpredictable nature of fungi, much like fishing, collecting should be viewed as a bonus to the experience.
 It's completely circumstantial and dependent on what species it is and how many there are in relation to how many people they need to be shared between and it's different every year.
 Thankfully I'm pretty good at what I do so collecting often happens but please understand if it doesn't.
-I do my best to bring us to the most fruitful area at the time by scouting out day's in advance to find a good trail route that offers a good variety and that's where we go.
+I do my best to bring us to the most fruitful area at the time by scouting out day's in advance to find a good trail/route that offers a good variety and that's where we will go.